-We launched a Kickstarter campaign because we wanted to include deluxe features that most publishers won't fund.
-What we didn't expect was how much backers would inspire us to take the book to an even higher level of quality.
+We launched a Kickstarter campaign because we wanted to include deluxe features that most publishers can't or won’t fund.
+What we didn't expect was how working for backers would inspire us to raise our standards even higher.
 Backer involvement and encouragement led to the following features:

 Textually relevant color images on every page spread.